MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 The **Set-SPOTenantSyncClientRestriction** cmdlet can be used to enable the feature for tenancy and set the domain GUIDs in the safe recipients list.
 When this feature is enabled it can take up to 24 hours for the change to take effect.
 However, any changes to the safe domains list are reflected within five minutes.

-The **Set-SPOTenantSyncClientRestriction** cmdlet applies both to existing Microsoft OneDrive for Business sync client (Groove.exe) and the Microsoft OneDrive for Business Next Generation Sync Client (OneDrive.exe).
-OneDrive.exe is the new sync client that will sync both consumer and business accounts.

 > [!IMPORTANT]
 > The new OneDrive for Business Next Generation Sync Client lets you connect and sync files from your OneDrive for Business.
 You can add a work or school account to the new OneDrive for Business sync client and sync all your files in OneDrive to your computer.
 For more information, see [Improve your OneDrive sync experience](https://go.microsoft.com/fwlink/p/?LinkId=717436).